Hetsh/docker-stationeers/README.md

 ```

 ## Using Docker Compose
-A contributed docker compose file has been included in this repository.
-Modify to suit your own needs, the comments should make it clear.
+An exemplary docker-compose file is included in the GitHub [repository](https://github.com/Hetsh/docker-stationeers) (credit to [spannerman79](https://github.com/spannerman79)).
+Modify to own needs, the comments should make it clear.

 ## Automate startup and shutdown via systemd
 The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-stationeers).